February in Italy most likely means Carnival.

 As I said, the time when Carnival falls depends on Easter.
 Carnival, or better Carnevale, begins nine weeks before Easter and lasts until the beginning of Quaresima (Lent), the forty-day period that precedes Easter.
 The period of Carnival lasts more than a month, but actually the peak of the celebrations take place on the last week before the beginning of Lent.

 The first day of Lent is known as mercoledì delle ceneri (Ash Wednesday), which takes its name from the fact that priests pour some ashes on the front of the worshippers to prepare them to the penance of Lent.

 But before the mercoledì delle ceneri, there’s so much going on!

 The most common way to celebrate Carnevale is to go to a festa di Carnevale (Carnival party).
 Such a party is usually una festa per bambini (a kids’ party) and kids always wear maschere (masks) or un costume di Carnevale (a Carnival costume) to attend such events.

 Something that is very common at Carnevale is farsi gli scherzi (to play pranks).
 As a matter of fact, we also have a saying which goes: “A Carnevale ogni scherzo vale” (Anything goes at Carnival).

 Another way of celebrating Carnevale is going to a sfilata di Carnevale (Carnival parade).
-In such events, which take place in more or less every Italian town, there are a lot of carri di Carnevale (Carnival floats), each one with its own specific theme and people dressed accordingly.
+In these events, which take place in more or less every Italian town, there are a lot of carri di Carnevale (Carnival floats), each one with its own specific theme and people dressed accordingly.

 The most famous Carnival parades in Italy take place in Viareggio, Tuscany, and in Cento, Emilia-Romagna.
 But there are also other kinds of Carnivals, around Italy.
 Very famous is the one in Venice, which is quite different from the standard Carnival parades with floats.

 The most important Italian masks are: Pulcinella, who comes from Naples and is probably the most famous Italian mask, representing a lazy and sneaky servant, Arlecchino, who is from Bergamo and is always depicted as a fun guy who likes to play pranks, Colombina, a servant who is Arlecchino’s fiancé and Pantalone, who is from Venice and represents a busy businessman who has no success with women.
-Such masks have their own peculiar costumes and are the main characters of many theater plays.
+These masks have their own peculiar costumes and are the main characters of many theater plays.

 Then there’s food.
-It’s impossible not to have a tradition or a celebration without some kind of food linked to it, here in Italy.
+It’s impossible to have a tradition or a celebration without some kind of food linked to it, here in Italy.
 You know that too well, right?
-Well, the most traditional food for Carnevale is some kind of deep fried pastries which are made with the same ingredients (flour, eggs, and sugar) but take different names depending on the area where they are prepared.
+Well, the most traditional food for Carnevale is some kind of deep-fried pastries that are made with the same ingredients (flour, eggs, and sugar) but take different names depending on the area where they are prepared.

 I have prepared a pdf file with all the words and phrases we learned in this post.
-If you are subscribed to my newsletter, you will get it in your inbox.
-If you aren’t, you can get the pdf file by subscribing here.
+You can find it in Your Italian Toolbox, a section of Instantly Italy where you’ll find Italian learning materials.
+You can get access to it by subscribing here.

 If you want to give it a try, you can request a 30-minute free chat, so that we can meet each other and see if you like the service.